LucasBehrendt/tech-blog/README.md

 ### 3. Install packages and libraries

-  - If you are cloning this project you can easily install all packages/libraries required:
+  - If you are cloning this project, you can easily install all packages/libraries required:
     ```
     $ pip install -r requirements.txt
     ```